ethereum/go-ethereum/content/docs/tools/Clef/Rules.md

 description: Introduction to automated rulesets in Clef
 ---

-This page provides a fairly low-level explanation for how rules are implemented in Clef.
-It is a good idea to read the [Introduction to Clef](/content/docs/tools/Clef/introduction) and the [Clef tutorial](/content/docs/tools/Clef/tutorial) before diving in to this page.

-## Introduction

 Rules in Clef are sets of conditions that determine whether a given action can be approved automatically without requiring manual intervention from the user.
 This can be useful for automatically approving transactions between a user's own accounts, or approving patterns that are commonly used by applications.
 Automatic signing also requires Clef to have access to account passwords which is configured independently of the ruleset.

 Rules can define arbitrary conditions such as: